UMC 36x6/4X8 / N38 - cylindrical magnetic holder

 Need more?

-Specifications as well as structure of neodymium magnets can be reviewed on our
+Parameters along with form of neodymium magnets can be calculated on our

 Specification / characteristics - UMC 36x6/4X8 / N38 - cylindrical magnetic holder